 Your mother praises you to all her friends

 Isn’t it lovely when your mother bigs you up in front of all her friends?
-My mother made a point of telling everyone she could think of that I has passed my exams to get into the local grammar school.
+My mother made a point of telling everyone she could think of that I had passed my exams to get into the local grammar school.
 What she didn’t tell them was that I was extremely depressed during the first three months of attendance and ran away twice.

 So why is this so significant?
 Because it demonstrates a mother’s total lack of care for her daughter.
-She is only interested in her own self-image and it points those narcissistic tendencies.
+She is only interested in her own self-image and it points to those narcissistic tendencies.

 Your mother has cute pet names for you